JJ/hoborg/text/text.md

 Yes, I knew all that by that time.
 You learn fast in the circus and you learn a lot of trades, but the first thing you learn is people, what they do and what you can do to them.
 That includes girls.
+But I know much more now.
+I know that you can't trust no man and you can't trust women any more.
+By doing that, she forced us to action.
+And by forcing us to action, she commanded the situation.

 So of course she was hired for the day.
-Vince and me led her to the carriage that was shared by the nudist colony girls that came with the circus, another day hire was also there and she was getting explained how to pose and what to do and advice on how to avoid farting and things like that.
+Vince and me led her to the carriage that was shared by the nudist colony girls that came with the circus.
+Another day hire, or at least some girt I hadnt' seen before, and, boy, had I seem them all in front of me and in my dreams, was also there and she was getting explained how to pose and what to do and adviced on how to avoid farting, conceal warts and things like that.
 We couldn't stay, of course, the mistress shooed us away.
 I understand that, we men could be there the whole day and do no work.
 Except maybe touching ourselves.
 Please, Gummy, you've already done it today once, can't you please stop?

-* write and revise *

 We didn't start the fire
 -----------------------------